leafo/lapis/docs/reference.md

 ### Nginx Configuration

-To start out, create a `nginx.conf` file in a new directory.
-The config file lets us control what requests go to Lua.
-This is powerful because we can still serve things like static assets through Nginx, which is very performant.
-In this simple example though, we only have a single location that has all requests go to Lua.

-    # nginx.conf
+Let's take a look at the configration that `lapis new` has given us.
+Although it's not necessary to look at this immediately, it's important to understand when building more advanced applications or even just deploying your application to production.

+Here is the `nginx.conf` that has been generated:

-    worker_processes  1;
+    worker_processes  ${{NUM_WORKERS}};
     error_log stderr notice;
     daemon off;
+    env LAPIS_ENVIRONMENT;

     events {
         worker_connections 1024;
     }

     http {
+        include mime.types;

         server {
-        listen 8080;
+            listen ${{PORT}};
             lua_code_cache off;

             location / {
                 default_type text/html;
+                set $_url "";
                 content_by_lua_file "web.lua";
             }

+            location /static/ {
+                alias static/;
             }

+            location /favicon.ico {
+                alias static/favicon.ico;
             }
+        }
+    }

+The first thing to notice is that this is not a normal Nginx configuration file.
+You'll notice special `${{VARIABLE}}` syntax.
+When starting your server with Lapis, these variables are replaced with their values pulled from the active configuration.

+The rest of the syntax is regular Nginx configuration syntax.

 There are a couple interesting things here. `error_log stderr notice` and `daemon off` lets our server run in the foreground, and print log text to the